rrwick/Porechop/README.md

 # Acknowledgements

 Porechop was inspired by (and largely coded during) [Porecamp Australia 2017](https://porecamp-au.github.io/).
 Thanks to the organisers and attendees who helped me realise that a Nanopore adapter trimmer might be a useful tool!
+I later met David Stoddart from Oxford Nanopore at London Calling 2017, and he helped me get many of the adapter sequences right.

 Also I'd like to thank the [SeqAn](https://www.seqan.de/) developers for their great library (Porechop uses SeqAn to perform its alignments).